geeknik/ztns/README.md

 # ZTNS (Zero Trust Network Simulator)

-A browser-based simulation tool for zero trust network architectures, designed to help developers and security professionals understand, test, and validate zero trust security concepts in a controlled environment.
-This client-side application runs entirely in your web browser with no server dependencies.
+A privacy-focused, browser-based simulation tool for zero trust network architectures.
+ZTNS helps developers and security professionals understand, test, and validate zero trust security concepts in a controlled environment.
+This client-side application runs entirely in your web browser with no data collection or third-party dependencies.

+## Privacy & Security First

+ZTNS is built with privacy and security as core principles:
+- 100% Client-side: All simulation logic runs in your browser
+- No Authentication: Anonymous access, no sign-ups required
+- No Data Collection: We don't track, store, or analyze your usage
+- No Third-Party Requests: Zero external dependencies or trackers
+- Local Storage Only: All data stays in your browser

 ## About Zero Trust